Automating the Generation of Prompts for LLM-based Action Choice in PDDL Planning: and prompts

-The prompts for the \TLLM\ are automatically created by \resourcename\ from the template in Figure \ref{fig:t_llm_prompt_template}.
+The prompts for the \TLLM\ are automatically created by \resourcename\ following the structure in Figure \ref{fig:t_llm_prompt_template}.
 For each domain, the pairs of PDDL and NL encodings of all actions of the domain are included in the prompt.
 Additionally, \resourcename creates few-shot examples for the translation from NL to PDDL by randomly sampling up to five distinct actions with different numbers of parameters if possible and sampling the required number of different objects from a list of example object names.
 The example object names were designed such that they are similar to object names from the actual planning problems but unlikely to overlap with them.
 The example objects are included in the list of available objects in the prompt which is extended by the actual objects of the specific problem instance.
 Except for the objects list, the prompt is the identical for all problem instances of the same domain.
-In particular, there are no differences between the different plannign approaches with respect to the prompt for the \TLLM.
+In particular, there are no differences between the different action choice mechanisms with respect to the prompt for the \TLLM.
 Figure \ref{fig:t_llm_prompt} shows an example of the prompt for problems in the Blocksworld domain.

-\section{Automatic Thought Generation}
+\section{Automatic thought generation}

 The few-shot examples for the \texttt{ReAct} and \texttt{CoT} approach require the availability of appropriate reasoning thoughts for the steps in the example problem.
-In order to automate the few-shot example generation, we let GPT-4 generate these thoughts in advance to the planning process.
+In order to automate the few-shot example generation, we let GPT-4o generate these thoughts in advance.
 Figure \ref{fig:thought_gen_temp} shows the structure of the prompt that is used for the thoughts generation: first, the instructions for the task are given, then a few-shot example for the task of generating thoughts is provided.
-The few-shot example is always from the same example from the logistics domain and consists of the NL domain encoding, the description and complete trajectory of the problem including the observations from the environment but only placeholders for the thoughts.
-We manually created the thoughts for the Logistics example and they are included below the trajectory.
+The few-shot example is always the same example from the Logistics domain and consists of the NL domain description, the goal description, the actions of the optimal plan, the observations from the simulator and placeholders for the thoughts.
+The actual thoughts are included below and were manually created by us.
+Figure \ref{fig:thought_gen1} shows an excerpt of the actual prompt for generating thoughts for an example problem from Blocksworld based on the manually created Logistics example.